 Gratitude brings rest.
 Grateful people get more hours of sleep each night, spend less time awake before falling asleep, and feel more refreshed upon awakening.
 If you want to sleep more soundly, count blessings, not sheep.”

 Here at Plenty, we believe abundance, happiness, and fulfillment is our birthright.
 We practice being grateful to create this state of being for our loved ones, our teammates, our clients, our communities, and ourselves.
-We invite you to join us by reflecting on these questions at the beginning or end of each day.
+We practice seeing, sensing, and soaking in the blessings that have been bestowed on us.
+We invite you to join the practice of gratitude by reflecting on these questions at the beginning or end of each day.

 There is plenty to be thankful for and we wish you a month filled with gratitude, abundance, and happiness.